THEWHITEBOY503/TM-ImageClassifier/README.md

 ## Preparing the model
 ### Getting an image model
 To get an image model, go to [Google's Teachable Machine.](https://teachablemachine.withgoogle.com) If you want to build your own training database, go right ahead!
-Simply create a new image classifier, and train your model how you want it, then skip to downloading your model.
+Simply create a new image classifier, and train your model how you want it, then skip to [Exporting your model](https://github.com/THEWHITEBOY503/TM-ImageClassifier/blob/Java-and-py/README.md#exporting-your-model).
 If you would rather use my example model, first download the `Food training.tm` library from [either this link or the one above (they're the same).](https://drive.google.com/file/d/1LuuLeYXHS3DG7E_eHF2ScPFoI9PedlXp/view?usp=sharing) Then, select "Open an existing project from file".

 <img width="1440" alt="Screenshot 2023-04-21 at 12 29 07" src="https://user-images.githubusercontent.com/28698926/233710628-9f619beb-4eb2-484a-aff2-ab9662468313.png">